tkskto/vue-component-analyzer/README.md

 When you try to change the behavior of components, it will help you to　investigate the influence range.

-When you will join a new big project using Vue.js, it will help you to understand dependencies.
+When you join a new big project using Vue.js, it will help you to understand dependencies.

 ## installation and usage